androidclubvitbhopal/Temp_Predict-O-R/README.md

 + Tap the "Predict" button to obtain the predicted weather condition.
 + View the predicted weather condition along with a corresponding weather icon.

-## Libraries Used

-+ TensorFlow Lite: For running machine learning models on Android.
-+ All other minor dependencies are specified in the [build.gradle file](https://github.com/adsmehra/IOT-Weather-Predictor/blob/main/app/build.gradle.kts).

 # ML Part
 ## DATASET
 The data used for this model is a custom-made dataset built using python pandas.